sharathtekk/ai-launchpad/README.md

     - Highlight blocks of code in any python file and run it in an interactive python window.
     - It's easy to experiment with code and see how each component works.

     Many of the example python files are written not as complete scripts, but rather as interactive files that you can run line by line.
-If you do run these files as scripts, you will see all of the outputs at once which may not be helpful.
+If you do run these files as scripts, you will see all of the outputs at once which may not be useful.

     Filenames that start with a number are meant to be run in interactive mode.
 Highlight the lines of code you want to run and press `shift+enter` to run them.